Bristol Supertram: Project implementation

 With a commitment from the government to provide substantial funding for the project, the unitary authorities of Bristol and South Gloucestershire needed to finalise the route for Line One.
-It was at this stage of the project that South Gloucestershire council put forward a plan for an extension to Line One that would terminate at The Mall shopping centre on Cribbs Causeway.
+It was at this stage of the project that South Gloucestershire council put forward a plan for an extension to Line One that would terminate at The Mall shopping centre at Cribbs Causeway.
 Bristol council remained in favour of the original route to Aztec West.
-An independent evaluation was commissioned by both councils to decide between the two schemes, which was carried out by the engineering consultants, WS Atkins in 2002.
+An independent evaluation was commissioned by both councils to decide between the two schemes, which was carried out by the engineering consultants WS Atkins in 2002.

 The results from the Atkins report demonstrated that the Bristol Council proposal was feasible and cost effective.
 By contrast, the Cribbs Causeway extension was shown to affect the proposal in three ways: